 It can be painful and confusing to suffer a work-related injury or illness.
 However, many legal options may be available to help you get through this difficult time.
-Jebaily Law Firm, P.A., can explore those options with you.
+Jebaily Law Firm can explore those options with you.

 If you or a loved one needs help from an experienced and successful Marion personal injury lawyer, look no further.